 Whether dry or canned food is the right type is a matter of circumstances and your pet's eating habits.
 Mike Sagman at DogFoodAdvisor.com suggests that mixing the two types of food -- topping the kibble with some canned dog food -- "makes an especially tasty choice."

-Newman's Own's other flavors have a great nutritional profile, too, Sagman says (although some include grains).
+Other Newman's Own flavors have a great nutritional profile, too, experts say (although some include grains).
 Organic ingredients set Newman's Own apart -- and so does the company's philosophy.
 All profits are donated to animal charities, and Newman's Own has a clean recall history.

-One issue that concerns some pet food advocates is the use of BPA (bisphenol A) to line the cans themselves to prevent the food from coming into contact with the metal.
-BPA is also used in most cans that contain food for human consumption -- such as soups and vegetables.
+One issue that concerns some pet food advocates with canned dog foods is the use of BPA (bisphenol A) to line the cans themselves.
+That's done to prevent the food from coming into contact with the metal, and BPA is also used in most cans that contain food for human consumption -- such as soups and vegetables.
 However, while the levels of BPA used to line dog food and other cans are deemed to be safe by the FDA, high levels of the chemical has been linked to cancer, reproductive problems and other diseases in humans.